roehling/postsrsd/README.rst

 it!
 Unless you need a specific new feature or bugfix from a newer version, it will be much less of a maintenance burden.

+If you are looking to package PostSRSd for a Linux distribution, have a look at the packaging_ notes.

+.. _packaging: doc/packaging.rst

 Building from source
 ~~~~~~~~~~~~~~~~~~~~